Level 2 Background Check for Healthcare Workers Using 1 Easy Trick

 When submitting fingerprints for a background check to the FDLE, applicants are usually required to provide their full legal name, address, social security number, date of birth, race, and gender.
 This helps screen for information aside from criminal records such as credit history and education, which are not tied to fingerprints.

-The Agency for HealthCare Administration (AHCA) is another public agency which processes screening results, specifically for healthcare workers in Florida.
+The Agency for HealthCare Administration (AHCA) is another public agency that processes screening results, specifically for healthcare workers in Florida.
 The AHCA background screening is used specifically for medical providers licensed by the AHCA.3

 The AHCA also maintains and administers the Care Provider Background Screening Clearinghouse, specifically for screenings for positions that provide services to the elderly, persons with disabilities, and children.
 It is the official data source for the screening results specifically for candidates applying to work with these vulnerable populations.